krishanthisera/blog/src/content/blog/edge-functions.md

 }
 ```

 Now, we need to create a role and associate it with the Lambda function.
-This step enables us to utilize the Lambda function as a Lambda@Edge function:
+This step enables us to utilize our Lambda functions as  Lambda@Edge functions:

 ```hcl
 # data.tf